eeeeeta/sms-irc/README.md

 $ docker-compose up
 ```

 in the repo directory should automatically configure everything for you!
+Simply connect to `SMS_PORT` on your local machine,
+join `#smsirc`, and `/msg sms-irc help` to learn about configuration.
+(If you want to oper-up, try `/oper oper sms-irc`.)

 ### Simple but hard method